 Diamondback is a brand that has been a fixture in the BMX and leisure spaces, but they have been making road bikes since 1990 and sponsor Human Powered Health (formerly Rally Cycling), one of the best teams in the USA.
 The Haanjo represents something new for the brand, a foray into the gravel/adventure bike market.

 Gravel bikes are an increasingly popular choice as they offer a “one bike solution” to the needs of many consumers.
 Wider tire clearances mean that trails, dirt roads, and single-track are all easily rideable, and they also make riding on bumpy and poorly surfaced tarmac much more enjoyable.

 Disc brakes improve braking on and off-road and the slightly more relaxed gearing and geometry work well on a casual coffee shop ride or a full-on mountain assault.

 This new genre of bikes has given a space for many new brands, such as Open and 3T to take ownership of a market that major companies have shown some reluctance to get into.
 Often, this has resulted in gravel bikes being less than affordable, which is where Diamondback comes in with their best budget gravel bikes.
-The huge buying power of the brand, their experience working with carbon, and a pretty clear demand for bikes like this makes for an incredible value proposition like the Haanjo / Haanjenn bikes for men and women respectively.
+The huge buying power of the brand, their experience working with carbon, and a pretty clear demand for bikes like this makes for an incredible value proposition like the Haanjo bikes for men and women.

 It sits at the mid of the line and comes in at $1,175.
 For the money, it offers a pretty appealing spec from name brands.
 A Shimano groupset, Diamondback’s wheels, Tektro brakes, and WTB tires all come from recognizably quality brands and had us excited to get out on the road less traveled to test it.